enso-org/enso/docs/infrastructure/logging.md

 Encodes an exception that is related to a log message.

-The `cause` field may be omitted if the exception does not have another cause.
+The `cause` field may be omitted if the exception does not have another exception as its cause.

 ```typescript
 interface Exception {